Inside Kelly Preston and John Travolta's Intensely Romantic Love Story - E! Online

 And, of course, there was all the flying.

 "I'll be sitting there [at home in Florida] doing something really normal with the kids and then all of a sudden I hear, 'Whoosh!' and see the lights of the airplane and he's like, 'Honey, I'm home!'"
-Preston told Health magazine in 2011.
+Preston told Health.
 (The family's home in Ocala, Fla., is in a gated community for aviators, where there's room for residents to park their planes.)

+Travolta told Parade, "Our time on the plane is special for all of us because it's only us in an enclosed area where there are no interruptions and we just get to be with each other.
+Flight time is a truly special time for us."

-Tragedy struck in January 2009, when Jett died after suffering a seizure while the family was vacationing in the Bahamas.
+But tragedy struck in January 2009, when Jett died at 16 after suffering a seizure while the family was vacationing in the Bahamas.

-"Jett was the most wonderful son that two parents could ever ask for and lit up the lives of everyone he encountered," Preston and Travolta said in a statement at the time.
+"Jett was the most wonderful son that two parents could ever ask for and lit up the lives of everyone he encountered," his parents said in a statement at the time.
 "We are heartbroken that our time with him was so brief.
 We will cherish the time that we had with him for the rest of our lives."

 In his memory they started the Jett Travolta Foundation to provide assistance to children with disabilities.